wung-s/doc.sitespeed.io/documentation/index.md

 * And choose the post task **Publish TAP Results** and in the Test Results box add: *sitespeed.tap*

 ### Jenkins plugin
 The Jenkins plugin is not yet distributed within Jenkins, so you need to build and install it yourself.
 Follow [these](https://github.com/sitespeedio/jenkins.sitespeed.io#how-to-run-in-jenkins) instructions on how to do it.

-Then you can add sitespeed.io as a build step like this:
+Remember that you need to have NodeJS in the path for the user running the plugin and make sure the user has the rights to execute the sitespeed.io executable.

+The plugin focus on breaking your build if your budget doesnt't match the real world.
+You can choose to output the result as JUnit XML (the file is named **sitespeed.io-junit.xml*), TAP (**sitespeed.io-junit.tap**) or a budget file.
+If you run *budget* the script will return with a error return code, if your budget breaks.
+JUnit & TAP will always return ok, so then you need to setup the **Test report XMLs** or the **Publish TAP Results** task to break your build.

+Add sitespeed.io in your build step:

 ![Add sitespeed.io as a build step](add-build-step-jenkins.png)
 {: .img-thumbnail}

-Then you can configure the plugin like this:
+You can configure the plugin like this:

 ![Configure the plugin](jenkins-plugin-configuration.png)
 {: .img-thumbnail}

 And remember, if you output TAP, use the [TAP plugin](https://wiki.jenkins-ci.org/display/JENKINS/TAP+Plugin) or JUnit use the built in **Publish JUnit test result report**.

 ## Travis integration
 Coming soon!